rkoszalka/coop/README.md

 I am using an RDS Postgres on AWS, for the sake of this test it's allowing all inbound trafic which I wouldn't  let happen if it was a production environment.

+# Database Versioning
+I am using Liquibase as a Database versioning tool.

 # Third-Party Integration
 The Heroku app is not working anymore, but if it were i would integrate with it using RestTemplate to make REST calls and validate user CPF